THE JOY OF BEING A GAY RIGHTS ELDER

 DUTCHESS has passed away this month 2025 ...

-another great person in this world that made a difference in the world .
+another great TRANS ,person in this world that made a difference in the world .

 .
 She told me the story of going to school at 10 years old , and that she would melt her favorite crayons and sit back in her seat with luscious painted lips.
 Instant beauty and much to the surprise of the class room.